Streamers-Goodies/chat-box-overlay/README.md

 ### Scripts

+- `dev:react`: Runs the React application in development mode.
-- `dev`: Runs the application in development mode.
+- `dev:electron`: Runs the Electron application in development mode.
 - `build`: Builds the application for production.
 - `dist:win`: Packages the application for Windows.
 - `dist:mac`: Packages the application for macOS.